j1r1k/gentoo-haskell-stack/README.md

 ## Contents of this overlay

-There are currently only two packages (to test this approach)
+Most importantly:
 - `dev-haskell/stack-bin` - binary distribution of stack

-- `dev-vcs/git-annex` - git file manager with plenty of dependencies in gentoo or gentoo-haskell, based on the ebuild from [gentoo-haskell/gentoo-haskell](https://github.com/gentoo-haskell/gentoo-haskell)
+Otherwise:
+- I am adding packages as I need them.
+I am basing ebuilds on ebuilds from [gentoo-haskell/gentoo-haskell](https://github.com/gentoo-haskell/gentoo-haskell)

 ## Discalmer
 This is just a proof of concept project.
 I would love to see this approach more adopted, please feel free to contact me/contribute/fork.